15 Actors Who Could’ve Played James Bond

 No American has ever starred in the Bond series, but a few came close, and Burt Reynolds was one of them after George Lazenby departed the series following On Her Majesty’s Secret Service.
 Though he was offered the part, Reynolds said no, believing an American could never play the spy.

-“I think I could have done it well,” Reynolds later said.
+“I think I could have done it well,” the late actor later said.
 “In my stupidity, I said, ‘An American can’t play James Bond, it has to be an Englishman—Bond, James Bond.
 Nah, I can’t do it.’
 Oops.
 Yeah, I could have done it.”

 Clint Eastwood was yet another American star considered when Lazenby left the series.
 Then best known for his TV work and his Spaghetti westerns with director Sergio Leone, Eastwood just didn’t feel right taking the character over from another actor.